oracle-samples/oci-data-science-ai-samples/jobs/byoc/README.md

 CONTAINER_CUSTOM_IMAGE=iad.ocir.io/bigdatadatasciencelarge/byoc:1.0

-:exclamation: Make sure Jobs has a policy for the resource principal allowing to read the OCIR from the compartment where the image was stored
+:exclamation:Make sure Jobs has a policy for the resource principal allowing to read the Oracle Container Registry from the compartment where the image was stored

 > Allow dynamic-group {YOUR-DYNAMIC-GROUP-NAME} to read repos in compartment {YOUR-COMPARTMENT-NAME}

+## Optional

+Instead of hardcoding the ENTRYPOINT and the CMD in the Dockerfile, you can also pass those using following environment variables:

+CONTAINER_ENTRYPOINT - the container image entrypoints as a list of strings: `"ls", "-l"` CONTAINER_CMD - the container run CMD as a list of strings: `"ls", "-l", "-a", "-h"`